mahmoudparsian/data-algorithms-with-spark/wiki-how/reduce-the-verbosity-of-spark-runtime-output.md

 		rootLogger.level = warn

-After your changes, when you re-open the shell, you should see less output.
+After your changes, when you re-open the shell, you should see less verbosity/output.